- National Squads

-The pathway for the coaches is a four-tier structure with Foundation, Level 1 (Provisional & Full), Level 2 and Level 3.
+The pathway for the coaches is a four-tier structure with Foundation, Level 1 (Full), Level 2 and Level 3.

-To qualify as a Level 1 (Provisional) coach, coaches must pass: their Level 1 course with Netball Singapore; complete the Values & Principles in Sport (VPS) module; and have a current First Aid (with AED) certificate.
-Coaches will then be recognised by SG-Coach as Level 1 (Provisional).
-Coaches must then complete the 28-hour Basic Sports Science Courses delivered by Sport Singapore within 3 years of their Level 1 Provisional certification to be recognised as a full Level 1 coach.
+Coaches will then be recognised by SG-Coach as Level 1 Full Coach.
 Coaches are also required to fulfill a certain amount of coaching and CCE hours per year to remain current on the SG-Coach register.
 Netball Singapore runs subsequent coaching workshops and seminars as part of the continuing coach education programme required for NROC updating.

 This pathway has been adapted, under licence, from the Netball Australia Coaching Accreditation Framework.
 The updated Netball Coach pathway includes the required theory components from the Sport Singapore Coach Excellence (SG-Coach) Programme.
 The outcome is a fully integrated (theory and technical) coaching accreditation programme, recognised by Sport Singapore.

 Coaches can apply for Recognition of Prior Learning for some or all aspects of a course and must provide evidence of demonstrated competency to be successful.
 PE Teachers are exempt from the Basic Sports Science course.